eclipse-sumo/sumo/docs/web/docs/Libtraci.md

   - the pure Python TraCI client sometimes accepts any iterable object where Libtraci wants a list
   - pure Python may accept any object where Libtraci needs a boolean value
 - Exception handling does not work yet
+- there is no cleanup / waiting for the started subprocess (sumo)

 # Building it